azure-buddy/azure-buddy-online-website/content/blogs/ms-sec-taxii24/index.md

 *TAXII Servers* are mostly known as a Threat Intelligence Platform (TIP).
 Example *TIP* vendors are *Filigran*, *MISP and *EclecticIQ*. *Microsoft Defender for Threat Intelligence (MDTI)* does not yet support creating your own *TAXII Server*.

-Microsoft Unified Security Platform.

-## TAXII?

-Abbreviation stands for Trusted Automated eXchange of Intelligence Information.

-## Goal of the TAXII Implmentation?

-The purpose of the TAXII protocol is to provide a simple, secure and scalable way of communicating cyber threat intelligence through a standardized set of RESTful API definitions.

 ## Microsoft Security products with TAXII (Client) Support